brodjieski/psm_monitor/README.md

 | PSM Last User Status | is not | Account OK |
 | PSM Last User Status | like | FUA |
 | PSM Last User Status | like | BO |

+## Jamf Pro Policy with Script

+`attempt_account_unlock.zsh` is a script that can be used as a self-service policy to assist with unlocking the account.
+It will prompt the user for their FileVault password and then use `diskutil apfs unlockVolume / -verify` to validate the password.
+If the password is correct, it will reset the `failedLoginCount` to 0 and should put the account in a valid state.